magpie-ea/magpie-modules/README.md

 ## Sample experiment

-[Here](https://github.com/babe-project/departure-point) you can find a minimal experiment created with \_babe, you can use this template as a starting point for your experiment.
-[Showroom](https://github.com/babe-project/showroom) is an experiment which demonstrates most of \_babe's functionalities including most views, hooks and the canvas-api.
+[Here](https://github.com/magpie-ea/departure-point) you can find a minimal experiment created with \_magpie, you can use this template as a starting point for your experiment.
+[Showroom](https://github.com/magpie-ea/showroom) is an experiment which demonstrates most of \_magpie's functionalities including most views, hooks and the canvas-api.

 ## Development

-To get the development version of the \_babe package, clone this repository and install the dependencies by running `npm install` in the terminal.
+To get the development version of the \_magpie package, clone this repository and install the dependencies by running `npm install` in the terminal.

 ### Workflow